-Canine Influenza Virus
+Canine Influenza Virus October 2009

-October 2005

-Canine influenza virus is a newly identified, contagious respiratory disease of dogs.
+Canine influenza virus is a newly identified (2005), contagious respiratory disease of dogs.
 This disease was first detected in Florida Greyhounds and has been migrating across the nation.
-It is highly contagious between dogs but has not infected humans.
+It is highly contagious between dogs butdoes not infected humans.

 Symptoms can include coughing, fever and nasal discharge.
 Symptoms may last from 1 to 3 weeks.
+A small proportion of dogs can develop more severe disease.
 Dogs that do not show symptoms may still shed the virus.